20 years of exploration and discovery by a passionate guide

 It may be snowing outside (it happens sometimes), but at the Messners, the heart is always warm.
 And, er, the stomach too.
 Between Teresa's kitchen and Peter's cellar, you have to be motivated to leave the next day.

-But we get there (we tell ourselves we'll be back), especially as it's much the same further on.
+But we get there (we tell ourselves we'll be back), especially as it's much of the same further on down the trails of the Dolomites.

 6. Tierseralpl and sunrises